 Keep in mind that a potential employer may be worried about how to support a member of staff with a disability, so they’ll be looking to you for advice.
 If you have an existing strategy which works – e.g. if you need to use specialist software to hear text read aloud, let them know.
 You are then providing them with a ready-made solution.

 Completing a degree course with a disability will tell a future employer that you have worked hard and shown creativity and initiative by working around obstacles.
 As such, a good employer should view it as a positive attribute.

-I have a Disability, will I be allowed to stay on-campus for the duration of my studies?
+I have a disability, will I be allowed to stay on-campus for the duration of my studies?

-With only 2,280 bed spaces and over 14,000 students, demand for campus accommodation surpasses availability at Queen Mary University of London (QMUL).
+Unfortunately, demand for campus accommodation surpasses availability at Queen Mary University of London (QMUL).
 As such, students with a disability or medical condition cannot be guaranteed a room.
 However, each case will be comprehensively assessed and considered by Housing Services and the Disability and Dyslexia Service.